- Sample Workflow

 - The single-use URL is shown on the next page:

 - Send this URL out via email to your customer.

-Automatic Workflow Dispatch: Automatically send out a Customer Feedback Form as a part of the follow-up to a service call.
+You can use an Customer Feedback Destination to automatically send out a Customer Feedback Form as a part of the follow-up to a service call.
 The original submission will be the "initiator" for the Customer Feedback Form submission, providing context for the service call or originating user.
 Typically it would email the customer email collected during the service call, and probably dispatch some info (like when the service call was, what work was done, a service request ID, who the tech was) so the customer knows what they are giving feedback on.
 Again, this is one time use.

-Open Distribution URLs: Use these to manage event registrations, gather general opinions, or collect basic contact information from customers, all with the same URL.
+Use these to manage event registrations, gather general opinions, or collect basic contact information from customers, all with the same URL.
 These URLs will persist and could be used to gather larger sets of data from your customers -- multiple submissions can be made to the same URL.